Using SAP terminology correctly

 SAP terminology on the Internet

-With sapterm.com, SAP offers a website to the public with links to in-house resources such as the SAP terminology and the SAP Help Portal.
+With SAPterm, SAP offers the SAP terminology as well as links to in-house resources such as the SAP Help Portal and the SAP Glossary to the public.
 The website providing the dictionary is easy to use and free of charge.
-It is fed with terms from the SAPTerm database.
+It is fed with terms from the SAPterm database.
 The SAP terminology comprises more than 4 million entries; some of the terms are available in more than 40 languages.
 The user interface, however, is only available in English.

 After entering the search term and performing the search, you see the following information in the results list: